C interview questions for experienced

 Explanation:

-A pointer which holds base address of an array or address of any element of an array is known as pointer to array.
-For example:
+A pointer that stores the base address of an array or the address of any element within an array is referred to as a pointer to an array.

 (a)